 Theory

-Disperse dyes are non-ionic in nature and insoluble in water.
-For hydrolyzing it, needed a high temperature.
+Disperse dyes are non-ionic in nature and are insoluble in water.
+To hydrolyze it, high temperature is required.
 There are more crystalline regions in polyester.
 In acidic conditions, dyes are simply mechanically trapped in the fiber or fabric structure during dyeing.
 Thus, dispersed dyeing is done.

 {getToc} $title={Table of Contents}